sunsided/little-tokio-futures-runtime/README.md

 # Little Tokio: A trivial futures/`async` runtime in Rust

-This is a playground project to better understand the internals of how futures work in Rust.
+This is a toy futures executor / `async` runtime built to better understand the internals of how futures work in Rust.
+The name, of course, being inspired by [tokio](https://github.com/tokio-rs/tokio).

+TL;DR:

 ```shell
 cargo run --example tasks